aaaronhsu/cowsino/README.md

 - **Eliza**:
   - Create structs and store/retrieve user data from files.
 Implement the balance function.
   - Implement the login/create account functionality.
-  - Impelemtn the play wheel command.
+  - Implement the play wheel command.

 ## Project Timeline (due 1/21)
 - **1/13**: Start with previous assignment (pipes and handshake)